rokmc756/VMware-Postgres/README.md

 The main purpose of this project is actually very simple.
 Because there are many jobs to install different kind of VMware Postgres versions and reproduce issues & test features as a support engineer.
 I just want to spend less time for it.

-If you are working with VMware Postgrs such as Developer, Administrator, Field Engineer or Database Administrator you could also use it very utilize with saving time.
+If you are working with VMware Postgrs such as Developer, Administrator, Field Engineer or Database Administrator you could also utilize it very conviently as saving time.
 ~~~
 ## Where is this ansible playbook from and how is it changed?
 ~~~
-It's originated by Jack Moon
+It's originated by itself.
 ~~~
 ## Supported VMware Postgres versions
 ~~~